WCramRTC/Prog_2_Final_Requirements/README.md

 ![Add Task Example](Images/SelectItem.gif)

 ### - **Change Category ( Selection Changed Event )**
-- When a new category is seleceted, the items in it's `_todoItemsInCategory` are displayed in the list view.
+- When a new category is selected, the items in it's `_todoItemsInCategory` are displayed in the list view.
 - This can be done by assigning the categories name to the list view .ItemsSource